Nextome/nextome.github.io/docs/Standard operating procedures/installation-guide-for-tag-tracking.md

 ﻿# Installation guide for tag tracking
 <span style="color:#7B29EA">:material-tag: Tag Tracking</span>

-## Prerequisites
+!!! warning "Prerequisites"
     Before reading this document, it is recommended that you read the document *'The two technologies and the tools'* and the definitions of the following concepts (in the document *'Fundamental Definitions'*):

     - Gateway.

     - Map.

     - Venue.

     - Tag.

 ## Aim of the document
 Install the technology that allows to localize the position of assets/people associated to Tag sensors.